Are you in the market for a Clearblue fertility monitor?

 Both monitors are 100% compatible with the Marquette Method of NFP.
 They measure the same hormones.
 They use the same test sticks.
 They provide identical test results.
 And the million-dollar question … yes, the Marquette Method of NFP is equally effective regardless of which monitor you choose.

 So, if you’re already yawning, just go ahead and buy the newer touchscreen monitor.
 It’s much easier to find (because it’s the one that’s currently in production) and it’s typically cheaper, too.
 It’s a great choice.
 However, if your sister-in-law just gave you a free monochrome monitor, then go ahead and use it.
 It’s also a great choice.
+Both monitors are compatible with the same type of test sticks, which you can find here.

 However, if you’re the type that wants to know All.
 The.
 Things. (hello, nice to meet you, that’s me too) then read on as I explain how some very slight differences between the monochrome and touchscreen monitors that might sway your choice.